 elsewhere, but want to join WSHSB marching band this summer.

-• Non-musician students wishing to try out for the guard unit at Pre-Camp on Friday, June 16.
+• Non-musician students wishing to try out for the very limited number of guard unit (GU) positions.

 • Students who want to review their basic marching skills.

-• Adult helpers who would like a basic one-day primer on WSHSB marching style.
+• Adult helpers who would like a basic primer on WSHSB marching style.

 Full Marching Camp